nhicung/2DGame_IcicleShot/README.md

 # Icicle Shot
-This is a 2D mobile game implemented with Unity and C#.
+This is a 2D landscape PC game implemented with Unity and C#.

 ## Table of contents
 * [Getting Started](#getting-started)